coatyio/coaty-js/docs/man/developer-guide.md

 If the broker is launched on standard port 1883, a multicast DNS service for broker discovery is published additionally.
 The broker is then discoverable under the mDNS service name "Coaty MQTT Broker" and the service type "coaty-mqtt".
-In this case, you can optionally specifiy a non-default hostname for multicast DNS discovery with the command line option `--bonjourHost`.
-Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DHCP.
+In this case, you can optionally specify a non-default hostname/IP address for multicast DNS discovery with the command line option `--bonjourHost`.
+Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DNS.

 If you do not want to start the multicast DNS service for broker discovery, specify the `--nobonjour` option.